HardChallenge/Documentation/README.md

-# Documentation
+# Project Documentation
-This is the place where all documentation of projects can be seen.
+This is the place where all documentations of personal projects can be seen.